-If ever there was a person who was destined to become a metal fabricator it would have to be Jay Donovan.
-If you look past his uncannily appropriate surname though, Jay is one hell of a driven individual who has worked hard to achieve his personal goals.
+If ever there was a person destined to become a metal fabricator it would have to be Jay Donovan.
+Jay is one hell of a driven individual who worked hard to achieve his goals.
 His career in metal manipulation started at the age of 18 when he and a friend converted the family barn into a workshop.
-During his apprenticeship in automotive collision repair, he challenged himself by taking on a 1930 Ford Model A chop and channel project that took 3 years to complete.
-During that time, he honed his skills completing every task from metal fabrication to the paintwork resulting in a showpiece he was able to use to kickstart his career and his BareSteel Designs workshop.
+During his apprenticeship in automotive collision repair, he challenged himself by taking on a 1930 Ford Model A chop and channel project.
+That project took 3 years to complete.
+During that time, he honed his skills completing every task from metal fabrication to the paintwork himself.
+The result became a showpiece for his skill which he used to kickstart his career and his BareSteel Design workshop.

 More recently Jay has turned his attention to motorcycles.
 Although he started riding at the age of 16 he’d never applied his skills to a bike so in typical Jay style, he decided it was time to challenge himself once again.